 Mazama, WA in Okanogan County is a popular destination for outdoor lovers.
-Nestled on the eastern slopes of the North Cascades, it’s the closest settlement to the summit of Washington Pass, making it the perfect base for your mountain adventures.
+Nestled on the eastern slopes of the North Cascades, it’s the closest settlement to the summit of Washington Pass, making it the perfect base for your mountain adventures and country living in general.

 Mazama allows you to indulge in the great outdoors all year round, offering exhilarating activities in the summer and the winter.
 Read on to learn about your adventure destinations here: